Despite living in what we are told is a post-modern, culturally enriched world, one needs only to tilt the head to hear Nero fiddling as Rome burns.

 While being beautifully meta -a commercial movie about a GenX identity that was already in the process of being turned into a fashion chain in every department store- the message rings true.
 The movie ends with a victory of sorts, Harry is arrested but only after disseminating the truth- that the airwaves belong to everyone.
 That communication of ideas, free speech and putting your blood, tears and sexual fluids into your art actually matters.
 His unwilling and anonymous leadership of the youth of Arizona in a search for meaning led to the truth of leadership- that the power resides in the individual to create.
 Through creation we become free.
 Through freedom of creation in art, we liberate culture.
 Through freeing culture we become leaders, and thereby the populace at large is also freed.
 This is the role of art, and why artless societies die on their knees.

 In the intervening three decades since Pump Up The Volume, the influence of Neo-Marxism in art has only grown the stronger.
 Perhaps we can give thanks to the internet-era for that.
 The Critical Theory disseminated by Neo-Marxists in universities and the 'Cathedral' is spread through criticism of art, which thus enslaves culture.
 We have become a self-conscious and critical culture, defining transgression against Political Correctness as imperfection.
 We experience all reality as imperfect, though unlike in past eras where imperfection is the window through which beauty can enter -a warp in the stained glass which refracts sunlight just so- we now see imperfection as a bloody stain on our society.
 Homogeny is the new beauty, not difference or uniqueness of character or thought.
-Even difference is homogeneity.
+Even difference and discord and the trash of modern art are all facets of homogeneity.

 The demand from Neo-Marxist culture warriors is to recognize the spectrum of genders, biological sexes, the kaleidoscope of races in the claim that this is the freedom we were searching for all along.
 It is a lie.
 Applying critical theory to our societies has had the effect of stripping meaning from our culture, reducing identity to arbitrary characteristics and elevating these aspects over which we have limited control to the exalted zenith of art, culture- and even science.